 So, we know that the baby boomers, one of the biggest generation [is growing older], and in the next 20 years, they're expecting even approximately 65 percent more seniors requiring some sort of housing or community to live in.
 The baby boomer or the 50 plus active adult, right now, is looking for a retirement lifestyle, not a retirement home.

-So in that lifestyle, they're looking for that adventure, that fun, a resort type setting, which is what we are trying to offer here at River Crest Estates.
+So in that lifestyle, they're looking for that adventure, that fun, a resort type setting, which is what we are trying to offer here at Estates of Niagara.
 In that resort type setting, they will have the option to take advantage of amenities and services as they need them, they will have the option to age gracefully.

 Wearables, which are technology dealing with monitoring your own health, is another trend that we're seeing a great deal of.
 So everybody now can put their finger in a fingerstick and they can tell their oxygen level.
 They can check their pulse by themselves.
 So that’s brand new and I think it's going to expand.